YouKnowT/wikidata_bot_prediction_model/datasets/README.txt

 See the paper for full details of this work: https://www-users.cs.umn.edu/~hall1467/wikidata_bot_prediction.pdf

-Our bot prediction results dataset can be found here: https://analytics.wikimedia.org/datasets/archive/public-datasets/wikidatawiki/bot_likelihood/
+A bot prediction results dataset can be found here: https://analytics.wikimedia.org/datasets/archive/public-datasets/wikidatawiki/bot_likelihood/

-This combines results from anonymous and registered user datasets up to the beginning of May 2017.
+This dataset actually combines two datasets: 1) results from application of the model to anonymous user edits and 2) results from application of the model to registered user edits.
+In both cases, the model was applied to revisions through the beginning of May 2017.

 The file has three columns.
 The first column is a Wikidata revision id.
 The second column is a boolean representing whether or not the revision was explicitly flagged as a bot (e.g. a bot user account).
 The third/last column is based on the results of the application of our prediction model.